-Hint: If you want to find out which options are needed for the command line version of PStill you can also use GPStill as its conversion log shows the 'options' as needed for the command line program after a conversion right at the top.
+Hint: If you want to find out which options are needed for the command line version of PStill you can also use GPStill as its conversion log shows the 'options' as needed for the command line program too.
+This can be helpful if you want to find out what options to use for a certain type of conversion.

-Compression Options
+Set Compression Options

-Write flate compressed PDF [default: on]
+Write flate compressed PDF [default: on, Level 7]